plhsu19/face-detection-app/README.md

 Clone the respository and run the following commands according to your needs:

+### `npm install`
+Installs the app package, and any packages that it depends on.\
+If vulnerabilities appear, please refer to React's website to find the information about how to fix the vulnerabilities.

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.